catbeef/codpoint/README.md

   they were valid unicode scalar values
 - handling of BOM is configurable for UTF8 and detecting endianness of utf16 from the BOM is supported

+> There is a little naive benchmark in the test dir; res looked like this for me
+> on node 8:
+>
+> ```
+> native decode utf8 to CPs: 100 iterations over all unicode scalars averaged 99.78330918ms
+> codpoint decode utf8 to CPs: 100 iterations over all unicode scalars averaged 43.749709050000014ms
+> ```

 ## usage